How to grow Chilli

 The hotter the variety the longer the whole growing process will take (from germination through to ripening) so bear this in mind when selecting your preferred type.

-You can sow seeds from August to October.
+To grow a chilli plant from seeds, it's best to sow seeds from August to October.
 It is usually better to sow as early as possible, even July if you're growing very hot chillies, as they need a long warm season to crop well.

-Sow seeds at indoor temperatures of 18-21 °C in pots of premium seed raising mix.
+Sow seeds at indoor temperatures of 18-21°C in pots of premium seed raising mix.
 Transplant the seedlings into individual 9-l0cm pots when two true leaves have formed, and grow them on at around 16-18°C.

 Gradually harden off the plants for 10-14 days before planting outside.

-- Soak chilli seeds overnight in warm water before planting OR gently sandwich between damp paper towel, place in a plastic bag and leave in a warm position for a couple of days to improve germination.
+- Soak chilli seeds overnight in warm water before planting OR gently sandwich between a damp paper towel, place in a plastic bag and leave in a warm position for a couple of days to improve germination.

 - Chilli seeds love hot weather so if you don’t have a heated glasshouse handy, grow them in a pot on the kitchen window sill for a bit of extra warmth.